• About

 Purslane tends to come in when other garden veggies are plentiful, so you can freeze some to add to smoothies when the garden produce winds down.

-If you love foraging tasty seasonal ingredients for your next meal, be sure to check these flavorful wild foods out:
+If you love foraging tasty seasonal ingredients for your next meal, be sure to check out these other flavorful wild foods:

 Now that you know how to identify purslane, head on out and gather yourself some delicious wild food!